zcorpan/html-parser-book/manuscript/parser.md

 However, if the document is not UTF-16 and an encoding declaration is found that claims UTF-16, it will be interpreted as saying UTF-8.
 The declaration is incorrect, but assuming UTF-8 is apparently better than ignoring it.

 Another rewrite is the `x-user-defined` encoding label, which is changed to `windows-1252`, but only when found in a `meta` element, not anywhere else.
-The reason for this is that web sites used this encoding label together with a custom font to get visual rendering of their language’s non-ASCII characters, instead of using Unicode and a proper font.
+The reason for this is that web sites used this encoding label together with a custom font to get visual rendering of their language's non-ASCII characters, instead of using Unicode and a proper font.
 Meanwhile, x-user-defined is [an actual encoding](https://encoding.spec.whatwg.org/#x-user-defined) that web pages use for [binary data using the XMLHttpRequest API](https://www.html5rocks.com/en/tutorials/file/xhr2/).
 The solution that Chrome invented and that [Firefox copied](https://bugzilla.mozilla.org/show_bug.cgi?id=213517) was to rewrite this label but just for `meta` in HTML.

-If no encoding declaration is found, then the default will usually depend on the user’s locale.
+If no encoding declaration is found, then the default will usually depend on the user's locale.
 The most common default is `windows-1252`, but there are 33 other locales with other defaults.
 For example, Arabic defaults to `windows-1256`, and Japanese defaults to `Shift_JIS`.
 Having locale-specific default encodings on a global information network is, of course, also absurd.

-When the prescan has happened and potentially found a tentative encoding to use, we’re ready to preprocess the input stream.
+When the prescan has happened and potentially found a tentative encoding to use, we're ready to preprocess the input stream.

 ## Preprocessing the input stream